10 Tips to Simplify Holiday Entertainingposted by Andrea | 11/19/2014

 While I think it’s totally acceptable to quickly clean up a large spill or potential stain, I DO NOT think it’s appropriate to “hover” around (like a helicopter) picking up trash, wiping down counters, fluffing pillows, and being “busy” all night long.

 Once everyone has their food and drink, make sure you also get your food and then sit and relax.
 Don’t worry if the kitchen looks like a disaster or there’s trash everywhere.
-I’ve found the guests often feel uneasy when the host is a busy-body all night long.
+I’ve found that guests often feel uneasy when the host is a busy-body all night long.

 Wait until everyone is gone and then race against the clock to see how quickly you can pick everything up (Dave and I do this and it’s crazy how fast cleanup actually goes!)